awslabs/project-lakechain/docs/src/content/docs/guides/architecture.md

 ### Cost

 Last, but definitely not least, this messaging design has been selected because of its very low cost.
-At **0.80$ per million** exchanged messages between middlewares, this messaging model provides a very cost-effective pay-as-you-go pricing.
+At **1.20$ per million** exchanged messages between middlewares, this messaging model provides a very cost-effective pay-as-you-go pricing.

-The 0.80$/million message exchanged calculation goes as follow :
+The 1.20$/million message exchanged calculation goes as follow :
-0.40$ per million SQS [SendMessage](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#sendMessage-property) actions + 0.40$ per million SQS [ReceiveMessage](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#receiveMessage-property) action for receiving each message exchanged across middlewares.
+0.40$ per million SQS [SendMessage](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#sendMessage-property) actions + 0.40$ per million SQS [ReceiveMessage](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#receiveMessage-property) action for receiving each message exchanged across middlewares + 0.40$ per million SQS [DeleteMessage](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#deleteMessage-property) action for deleting each message after processing.

 > ⚠️ Please note that this cost calculation only applies to messages exchanged between middlewares, and does not include the cost of running the compute associated with each middleware.